shyamsingh13/linear_regression/README.md

 # linear_regression
 Firstly dataset is uploaded in csv format so you can refer that to get short idea.
-IF not then will be providing some Idea about this dataset
+If not then I will be providing some Idea about this dataset and their Aim.

 # 1 About the car_price dataset